The Letter 1940 movie: Bette Davis superb in masterful studio era production

 For instance, at one point Leslie meets the Hammond widow* (Gale Sondergaard), a mysterious Eurasian woman who is in possession of the incriminating letter.
 In lesser hands, this unabashedly stylized scene could have become unintentionally hilarious; but thanks to William Wyler’s direction, Max Steiner’s moody score, Tony Gaudio’s film noirish lighting, and femmes fatales Bette Davis’ and Gale Sondergaard’s impeccably modulated performances, the meeting of these two venal enemies remains one of the dramatic peaks of Hollywood storytelling.
 It’s a crime that Sondergaard failed to be nominated for that year’s Best Supporting Actress Oscar.

-Excellent support from Herbert Marshall and James Stephenson
+Herbert Marshall & James Stephenson offer excellent support

 Also worth mentioning are the performances of Herbert Marshall and James Stephenson.
 Marshall, who played the murdered lover in the 1929 film version (stage legend Jeanne Eagels played Leslie), brings dignity to the difficult role of the cuckolded husband.
 In Marshall’s hands, Robert Crosbie’s cluelessness is tragic, not funny.
 (Marshall’s performance in the 1929 film is by far its best.
 In that version, the lover is an actual role.)